 The Court of Federal Claims held that Daewoo “filed, at least, $50 million of the [$64 million certified] claim in bad faith” and consequently assessed a $50.6 million fraud penalty under the Contract Disputes Act.

-Looking at court decisions in white-collar crime cases based upon government procurement fraud, the decision sent out strong warnings to contractors when using the Federal Claims Act.
+Looking at court decisions in white-collar crime cases based on government procurement fraud, the decision sent out strong warnings to contractors when using the Federal Claims Act.

 - To avoid contract fraud under the False Claims Act, always substantiate your claim with ample documentation

 - Make sure that you engage in meaningful communication with the contracting agency ahead of time

 Legal Government Contract Fraud Requirements and False Claims Act Elements in Contractor Defense Cases